balfieri/aws/README.md

 1. Create a separate AWS (root) account for each GROUP of users who need to work on the same stuff.
 I prefer multiple accounts rather than one account with lots of complicated boundaries inside the account.
 It's just less error-prone.
 Use one VPC within each account.
 Keep it simple.

 2. Use SSH as the main mechanism for connecting to instances.
 Even VNC can be run through SSH tunnels.
 I trust SSH.
-In a later section, you will find instructions for setting up restrictive SSH on instances with multi-factor authentication.
+In a later section, you will find instructions for setting up secure SSH on instances.

 3. Create a special group within each AWS root account for admins of that account.
 Call it "admins".
 Only these users may perform administrative actions for the account.
 Only they have SSH keys that allow them to SSH to instances as "admin" - the only sudo-capable Linux username.
 Do not allow root or ec2-user logins to instances.